 The Rising Power Demands of AI Data Centers

 Training today’s largest AI models often requires tens of thousands of AI accelerators (xPUs) working in unison, creating massive and unpredictable demands on power systems.
-Traditional Data Centers average 5–10 kW per rack, whereas an AI accelerator rack can demand 30–100+ kW, resulting in unprecedented power demands.
-For example, Meta plans to bring a 1 GW supercluster, called Prometheus, online in 20261; Amazon’s AI Megasite in Indiana, USA, is expected to draw 2.2 GW2; and the OpenAI/Stargate campus in Abu Dhabi, built in partnership with Emirati AI, is planned to use 5 GW3.
+Traditional Data Centers average 5–10 kW per rack, whereas one for AI can demand 10x more.

 Renewable energy, a containerized BESS’, and a Data Center are highlighted.

-Learn about how other electrified applications can benefit from DKCMS™.
+Learn about how other electrified applications can benefit from DKCMS®.
 Image copyright Dukosi.

 Power Variability and Grid Stability Challenges

-There are challenges with supply reliability, whether from the grid or via independent operations, and also, surprisingly, challenges that stem from the AI workloads themselves.
-A paper4 co-authored by Microsoft, OpenAI, and NVIDIA describes how large AI workloads experience high variability in power consumption during the initial “training” phase5 as a new model is built; power usage swings dramatically as compute-intensive phases draw enormous energy, while communication-heavy phases require much less.
+It’s not only the level of power demanded that poses challenges to power supply reliability, the AI workloads themselves also add a layer of complication.
+A paper1 co-authored by Microsoft, OpenAI, and NVIDIA describes how large AI workloads experience high variability in power consumption during the initial “training” phase2 as a new model is built; power usage swings dramatically as compute-intensive phases draw enormous energy, while communication-heavy phases require much less.

-At a recent event, Google Cloud representatives evidenced a ~15x difference in load fluctuations between a traditional Cloud and AI Data Center, from 1.5 MW to 15MW peak-to-trough swings in just seconds6.
+In 2025, Google Cloud representatives evidenced a ~15x difference in load fluctuations between a traditional Cloud and AI Data Center, from 1.5 MW to 15MW peak-to-trough swings in just seconds3.
 These fluctuations don’t just challenge Data Center infrastructure; they can also ripple outward to affect the power generators or broader power grid.
-As a result, stabilizing these workloads has become a critical priority for operational reliability, and to avoid disconnections for safety reasons.
+As a result, stabilizing these workloads has become a critical priority for operational reliability.

-Ensuring Reliability with Battery Energy Storage Systems (BESS)
+Where do Battery Energy Storage Systems (BESS) fit in Data Centers?

-Despite these considerable power supply challenges, AI Data Centers still require “five nines” uptime (99.999%), meaning outages must be almost entirely avoided.
-Battery Energy Storage Systems (BESS) is therefore an essential component in AI Data Center design.
+Despite these considerable power supply challenges, AI data centers still require “five nines” uptime (99.999%), meaning outages must be almost entirely avoided.
+Battery Energy Storage Systems (BESS) are therefore an essential component of AI data center infrastructure.
+Recent trends show that energy storage solutions are converging around two categories: systems deployed outside the facility and systems deployed inside it.

 Cost Optimization and Grid Resilience